-1.4.1 The orthopedagogic has a pedagogical foundation
+1.4.1 The orthopedagogic has a pedagogic foundation

 Orthopedagogics is an independent scientific area or part-science of pedagogics as an autonomous science.
-Its point of departure or focus is the everyday reality of educating and, more specifically, the problematic educative situations which arise in the original reality of educating.
-The educative situation and the PES, within which a child finds him/herself, is certainly the most meaningful for his/her becoming adult, and it is in this situation that he/she must be viewed.
-The orthopedagogician, therefore, is supported by the theoretical studies of fundamental pedagogics (the part-discipline of pedagogics which provides a fundamental analysis of the reality of educating).
-At the same time, a PES requires its own, illumination because it is in a PES which a child experiences impediments in his/her growing up to adulthood.
+Its point of departure or focus is the everyday reality of educating and, more specifically, the problematic educative situations that arise in the original reality of educating.
+The educative situation and also the PES, within which a child finds himself is certainly the most meaningful for his becoming adult and it is in this situation that he must be viewed.
+The orthopedagogician, therefore, is supported by the theoretical studies of fundamental pedagogics (the part-discipline of pedagogics that provides a fundamental analysis of the reality of educating).
+At the same time, a PES requires its own, particular illumination because it is in a PES that a child experiences impediments in his growing up to adulthood.
 Also, for the orthopedagogician, the phenomenon of educating is the fundamental datum.
-His/her work, however, is directed to discovering limitations in a child's educability and to change educative confusion to educative possibility.
+His work, however, is directed to discovering limitations in a child's educability and to change educative confusion to educative possibility.